 For more information about North Carolina fishing, go to NC Fish & Wildlife's Online Fishing Regulations.

-Hatchery-supported waters are closed to fishing one hour after sunset on the last day of February and reopen at 7 am on April 1.
+Hatchery-supported waters are closed to fishing one hour after sunset on the last day of February and reopen at 7 am onthe first Saturday in April.
 These waters are stocked by the State of North Carolina from March through October.
 Hatchery-supported waters have no size limit; you may harvest a maximum of 7 per day.
 Hatchery-supported waters in Swain County include: Alarka Creek, Conley's Creek, Deep Creek (lower section outside the National Park), the Upper Nantahala River and the Lower Nantahala River.

 Great Smoky Mountains National Park